 1. Informal Conference: Suspension shall be preceded by an informal conference conducted by the Superintendent, principal, or designee with the student and, whenever practicable, the teacher, supervisor, or school employee who referred the student to the principal.
-At the conference, the student shall be informed of the reason for the disciplinary action, including the other means of correction that were attempted before the suspension as required pursuant to Education Code 48900.5, and the evidence against the student, and shall be given the opportunity to present the student's version and evidence in the student's defense.
+At the conference, the student shall be informed of the reason for the disciplinary action, including the other means of correction that were attempted before the suspension as required pursuant to Education Code 48900.5, and the evidence against the student, and shall be given the opportunity to present the student's version and evidence.

 This conference may be omitted if the Superintendent, principal, or designee determines that an emergency situation exists involving a clear and present danger to the lives, safety, or health of students or school personnel.
-If a student is suspended without this conference, the student, the student's parent/guardian/educational rights holder, or if the student is a foster youth, the foster youth's educational rights holder, attorney, and county social worker, or if the student is a student of Native American descent, the student of Native American descent's tribal social worker and, if applicable, county social worker, shall be notified of the student's right to a conference and the right to return to school for the purpose of the conference.
-The conference shall be held within two school days, unless the student waives-the right to it or is physically unable to attend for any reason.
-In such a case, the conference shall be held as soon as the student is physically able to return to school for the conference.
+If a student is suspended without this conference, both the parent/guardian and student shall be notified of the student's right to return to school for the purpose of the conference and the conference shall be held within two school days, unless the student waives the right to it or is physically unable to attend for any reason.
+In such a case, the conference shall be held as soon as the student is physically able to return to school.

 - 2. Administrative Actions: All requests for student suspension are to be processed by the principal or designee.
 A school employee shall report the suspension, including the name of the student and the cause for the suspension, to the Superintendent or designee. - 3.
-Notice to Parents/Guardians/Educational Rights Holder: At the time of the suspension, a school employee shall make a reasonable effort to contact the parent/guardian/educational rights holder or if the student is a foster youth, the foster youth's educational rights holder, attorney, and county social worker, or if the student is a student of Native American descent, the student of Native American descent's tribal social worker, and, if applicable, the county social worker, in person, by email, or by telephone.
-Whenever a student is suspended, the parent/guardian/educational rights holder, or, if applicable, the foster youth's educational rights holder, attorney, and county social worker, or the a student of Native American descent's tribal social worker and, if applicable, the county social worker, shall also be notified in writing of the suspension.
+Notice to Parents/Guardians: At the time of the suspension, a school employee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
+Whenever a student is suspended, the parent/guardian shall also be notified in writing of the suspension. - This notice shall state the specific offense committed by the student. - In addition, the notice may state the date and time when the student may return to school. - 4.
+Parent/Guardian Conference: Whenever a student is suspended, school officials may request a meeting with the parent/guardian to discuss the cause(s) and duration of the suspension, the school policy involved, and any other pertinent matter.